Tadeusz Sendzimir: Early years

-Immigration and researches
+Immigration and research

 In 1922 Sendzimir married Barbara Alferieff.
 His first son Michael was born two years later.
 Designing and making his own machines, Sendzimir began experimenting with a new way to galvanize steel.
 Despite galvanization, the products still had a tendency to oxidize.
 Sendzimir discovered that the problem was due to the zinc bonding to a thin layer of iron hydroxide on its surface, rather than to the iron.

 In 1929 Sendzimir approached several American industrialists with his findings, but since the Great Depression had begun, he was unsuccessful in gaining their interest.
-Returning to Poland in 1931, he obtained support for the construction of the first industrial-scale galvanizing unit and put several cold strip mills into operation.
-This process was explained by him as follows: "Let's imagine a piece of a hard pastry.
+Returning to Poland in 1930, he established his original rolling mill; a year later, he contributed to constructing a galvanising plant in Kostuchna near Katowice employing the technology of continuous hot-dip galvanising of steel sheets.
+It became known worldwide as the Sendzimir process.
+This process was explained by him in the following words: "Let's imagine a piece of a hard pastry.
 We are rolling it on the pastry-board to decrease its thickness.
 However it would be faster and easier if we asked someone to stretch it by holding the edges".
+In 1934, at the Pokój Steelworks in Ruda Śląska, he implemented another of his inventions: a method of cold rolling of thin sheet metal in industrial production.